Our Special Character

 These values are as expressed in the Scriptures and in the practices, worship and doctrine of the Roman Catholic Church, as determined from time to time by the Roman Catholic Bishop of the Diocese.
 By fostering these ideals, a Christian Living Community will be developed.

-The students at St. Mary’s School are nurtured and provided with quality teaching-learning experiences based on the core values of our school - Communion, Contemplation, Zeal and Mission.
+The students at St. Mary’s School are nurtured and provided with quality teaching-learning experiences based on the core values of our school - Respect and Excellence.
 These core values are the foundation of students’ spiritual, social, emotional, cultural and academic experiences.

 Our goal is to provide our learners with the best Christ-centred educational experiences possible in order for them to be able to grow and appreciate their Catholic faith.